Headshots

 The Morning-Of Checklist Before Your Headshot Session

-A concrete, do-this-not-that checklist for the morning of your headshot session.
-Wardrobe, grooming, food, and timing — for Boston and South Shore professionals.
+A concrete do-this-not-that checklist for the morning of your headshot session — wardrobe, grooming, food, and timing for Boston professionals.

 Chris McCarthy